AGRINFO AGRINFO logo

 Why?

-Following a request by the European Commission to review the toxicological properties and MRLs for acetamiprid, EFSA (2024) identified a lower acceptable daily intake (ADI) and a lower acute reference dose (ARfD).
+Following a review of the toxicological properties and MRLs for acetamiprid, EFSA (2024a) identified a lower acceptable daily intake (ADI) and a lower acute reference dose (ARfD).
 For products where the existing MRLs caused the new ARfD to be exceeded, EFSA suggested lower MRLs that pose no health risks for the consumer.

 Timeline

-The new MRLs apply from 19 August 2025.
-Suppliers exporting products before 19 August 2025 must ensure that these products already comply with the new MRLs if they are expected to remain on the market after 19 August 2025.
+The MRLs adopted under Regulation 2025/158 apply from 19 August 2025.
+Suppliers that exported products before 19 August 2025 must ensure that they comply with the new MRLs when they remain on the market.

 Recommended Actions

-Suppliers to the EU market of bananas, currants, asparagus, lettuces, escaroles, chards, and spinach should review their current use of acetamiprid with a view to seeking alternative solutions.
+Suppliers to the EU market of asparagus, bananas, chards, currants, escaroles, lettuces, and spinach should review their current use of acetamiprid and seek alternative solutions.
 Suppliers of other affected products should review their use of acetamiprid and assess whether any changes will be needed to existing good agricultural practices (GAP).

 Background